mzahana/jetson-containers/README.md

 # Extended Setup for PX4 Integration
-This section is added to provide instructions regarding the extra steps required to setup docker images on Jetson Nano that can work with PX4 autopilot hardwre e.g. Pixhawk.
+This section is added to provide instructions regarding the extra steps required to setup docker images on Jetson Nano that can work with PX4 autopilot hardware e.g. Pixhawk.

 ## Added files
 * `Dockerfile.ros.melodic.px4`: Adds MAVROS and some extra confgiurations to prepare the docker image to work with PX4-supported autopilot hardware